Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: ALP-photon oscillation and Astrophysical environments

-The galactic magnetic field is a well-established and extensively studied phenomenon.
-Detailed galactic magnetic field models have been constructed based on measurements such as Faraday rotation measures and polarized synchrotron emission.
-It is known that numerous galaxies have been observed to exhibit coherent galactic magnetic fields spanning kiloparsec scales, with magnitudes on the order of $\mu$G. The authors of Ref. \cite{Cao:2023til,Baktash:2022gnf} adopt Model 1 as a minimum scenario, which assumes a homogeneous transverse magnetic field component of 0.5 $\mu$G with a coherent length of 10 kpc.
-In this study, we take the homogeneous magnetic field to be 1 $\mu$G as a typical value.
-Since the homogeneous magnetic field and the ALP-photon coupling appear as the product of $ g_{a\gamma}B$ in the mixing matrix and the photon survival probability, qualitatively speaking, it can be expected that the constraint on $g_{a\gamma}$ is inversely proportional to the magnitude of the homogeneous magnetic field.
+\paragraph*{Model 1}Observations indicate that numerous galaxies exhibit coherent magnetic fields across kiloparsec scales, typically with magnitudes of the order of $\mu\mathrm{G}$.
+The authors of Ref. \cite{Cao:2023til,Baktash:2022gnf} adopt Model 1 as a minimum scenario, which assumes a 0.5 $\mu\mathrm{G}$ homogeneous transverse magnetic field component with a length of $10~\mathrm{kpc}$.
+In this study, we take the homogeneous magnetic field strength to be 1 $\mu\mathrm{G}$ as a typical value.

+\paragraph*{Model 2}The magnetic field of the Milky Way is an extensively studied phenomenon.
+Detailed models have been developed based on many measurements, such as Faraday rotation measures and polarized synchrotron emission.
+In studies like Ref.~\cite{Gonzalez:2022opy,Carenza:2022kjt}, Model 2 is adopted, assuming that the magnetic field within the HG under investigation is identical to that of the Milky Way.

-The authors of Ref.~\cite{Gonzalez:2022opy,Carenza:2022kjt} adopt Model 2, assuming that the HG magnetic field under investigation is the same as that of the Milky Way.
-The author of Ref. \cite{Troitsky:2023uwu} presents an improved magnetic field model for the HG based on the HST observations.
+\paragraph*{Model 3}The author of Ref. \cite{Troitsky:2023uwu} presents an improved magnetic field model for the HG based on the HST observations.
 The construction of this model involves three steps.
-In the first step, a smoothing technique is applied to refine the existing galactic magnetic field model in the central region.
+In the first step, a smoothing technique is applied to refine a magnetic field model of the Milky Way in the central region.
 This model comprises a disk component and a toroidal halo component.
 In the second step, an additional X-shape component is introduced, and modifications are made to match the observations of NGC 891, which is a nearby edge-on disk galaxy.
 The choice of NGC 891 is motivated by its compactness and higher star formation rate, which make its properties more similar to those expected for the HG under investigation.
-In the final step, the author scales the field strength and adjusts the geometrical parameters to account for the differences between NGC 891 and the HG.
-The expression for each component of the HG magnetic field can be found in the appendix of Ref. \cite{Troitsky:2023uwu}.
+In the final step, the author scales the field strength and adjusts some parameters to account for the differences between NGC 891 and the HG.
+Detailed expressions for each component of the HG magnetic field can be found in the appendix of Ref. \cite{Troitsky:2023uwu}.